 I feel bad for the parsnip; it just seems so neglected.
-Ask someone to describe a parsnip and they’ll probably tell you it looks and tastes just like a carrot.
-Or, in recipes and you’ll find them lumped together as root or winter vegetables to be used interchangeably with rutabagas or turnips.
+Ask someone to describe a parsnip, and they’ll probably tell you it looks and tastes just like a carrot.
+Or, in recipes, you’ll find them lumped together as root or winter vegetables to be used interchangeably with rutabagas or turnips.

 Parsnips are indeed a root vegetable that looks much like a carrot but with a lighter, cream color and sweeter taste.
 They’re full of fiber and folic acid – a B vitamin necessary for healthy cell production.
 You can find them throughout the fall and into the spring.
-The longer they remain in the ground the sweeter they will be.
-Some growers even keep them in ground through winter.
+The longer they remain in the ground, the sweeter they will be.
+Some growers even keep them in the ground through winter.
 Because of their innate sweetness, I pass on glazing in maple or brown sugar, as many recipes suggest.
 There’s no need – unless you’re looking for candy.
-Now that I think about it, I bet they could be incorporated into a dessert of some sort.

 After browning 2 cloves of minced garlic in 2 tablespoons of olive oil, add the sliced parsnips to the pan and cook a couple of minutes to get some color.

 Next, you want to cover the parsnips in liquid.
 I just used water here, but you could try broth if you wanted.